 *** Disclaimer – I am NOT a vet.
 This is what I have done in the past and what has worked for me.
 I have never lost a bird to heat stroke***

 The first thing to do is cool down the birds.
-I dunk them in cool (not freezing) water.
+I dunk them in cool not cold or freezing water.
 Rub the water into the feathers, especially under the wings and on the head.
 You want the skin to cool down.

 Try to get them to drink some water.
 You can put electrolytes in the water if you have them.
-I usually keep a bottle of pedialyte in the house ust in case.
+I usually keep a bottle of pedialyte in the house just in case.

 Keep them separate from the other birds until they are acting normal.
 Keep them in a shaded breezy area, I’ve been known to keep a dog crate in my always 60 degrees basement just in case.